The computer science developers and designers of tomorrow face two major challenges:

 2.1.Analyse a problem to solve or the functional needs to be met and formulate a corresponding specifications note.

 2.2.Model a problem and design one or more technical solutions in line with the specifications note.

-2.3.Evaluate and classify solutions in light of all the criteria included in the specifications note: efficiency, feasibility, quality, ergonomics and environmental security.
+2.3.Evaluate and classify the solutions in light of all the criteria included in the specifications note: efficiency, feasibility, quality, ergonomics and environmental security.

 2.4.
 Implement and test the chosen solution.

 2.5.Come up with recommendations to improve the operational nature of the solution.

 3.organise and carry out a study to understand a new problem in the field